chainHero/heroes-service/README.md

 ![Docker compose up screenshot](docs/images/docker-ps.png)

-You will see : two peers, the orderer and two CA containers. {ADD THE TWO NEW CONTAINERS} You have successfully made a new network ready to use with the SDK.
+You will see : two peers, the orderer, two CA containers and two dependencies (golangruntime and builder) You have successfully made a new network ready to use with the SDK.
 To stop the network go back to the previous terminal, press `Ctrl+C` and wait that all containers are stopped.
-If you want to explore more deepper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)
+If you want to explore more deeper, check out the official documentation about this: [Building Your First Network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)

 ![Docker compose up screenshot](docs/images/docker-compose-up.png)
 > Do not pay attention about the warnings.
 It's just indicating that we disabled logs.
 You can enable them inside the docker-compose.yaml file.